kglw-dot-net/phase1/songs/tetrachromacy.md

 > And in subarctic caribou eyes
 > The metal wires burst into life
 >
-> They flicker across the territory
+> They flick across the territory
-> Resplendent mackerel sky
+> Resplendent like the sky
 > Some of the snow absorbs UV
-> Unseeable crumbs in dye
+> Unseeable crumbs and dye
 >
-> Picking up clues 'bout my eyes, I
+> Picking up clues by my mind's eye
 > Scrutinize the iris of the storm's eye
 > My three shades are divisible
 > Lust to see the invisible